lm3nitro/Projects/ICMP_2.md

 Threat actors often attempt to map out a network using tools like traceroute.
 One indicator to watch for includes a low Time-to-Live (TTL) value from the source, coupled with a small packet size and a significant increase in ICMP usage.
 Notably, the victim host maintains its actual TTL value during this probing.

-## Scenario 5
+## Scenario 5: ICMP Spoof Attack

 Identify:
 ICMP spoof same source and destination with incremental fragmentation

 ![Pasted image 20240326155509](https://github.com/lm3nitro/Projects/assets/55665256/b1912aaf-1906-4f18-8ab0-4d4a6ec36e75)